PARTNERS IN Policymaking®

 What Is My Role As A Partner?

-- Make a commitment to attend six two-day monthly sessions tentatively beginning in September.
-Training sessions typically begin on Friday afternoons at 12:30 p.m. and conclude on Saturday afternoons at 4:00 p.m.
+- Attend the training sessions that typically begin on Friday afternoons at 12:30 p.m. and conclude on Saturday afternoons at 4:00 p.m.

 - Attendance at all six-monthly sessions is mandatory.